Red Hen Publications

 The trap had already been set.
 Sirius had arranged to check on Pettigrew that evening.
 When he found Pettigrew gone, he was expected to hurry off to Godric’s Hollow to check on James and Lily.
 He was supposed to run into an ambush at Godric’s Hollow.
 Peter probably had expected him to Apparate, not spend a lot of additional time flying there on the motorcycle.

-When it all went boom, Peter was stuck.
-I don’t know whether the explosion that allegedly damaged the house was really that much of an explosion.
-The damage to the house could have been Peter’s contribution to the overall confusion.
 It seems to have taken a while for the emergency crews to show up.
 But there was enough disturbance to tip Peter off that something unexpected had happened.
-Even if only an unaccountably large green flash and a sudden silence.
+Even if only an unaccountably bright green flash and a sudden silence.

 Peter ran upstairs, found a dead Lily, a live Harry, and allegedly no Dark Lord in sight.
 Just Voldemort’s wand lying there.
 He panicked.